information-sharing-networks/signalsd/README.md

 ## Service Mode Configuration

 You can run multiple instances of the signalsd service, each in a different mode.
 This enables you to, for example, run a separate service for admin and signal processing workloads.
-The service mode is specified using the `-mode` command line flag:
+The service mode is specified using the `run` command with one of the following arguments:

 - **`all`**: Serves all API endpoints + UI
 - **`api`**: Serves all API endpoints